-Once the emergency cushion is in place, you are better positioned for financial security.
-Then, you have less pressure to sell any of your long term investments to take care of necessary living costs.
+Once the emergency cushion is in place, you are a step closer to financial security.
+Then, you have less pressure to sell any of your long-term investments to take care of necessary living costs.

-The recent bear market in March 2020 is a prime example of trying to avoid panicking and selling stocks at the bottom.
-It can be costly to investors.
-I recognize the tendency to sell stocks when it seems like the world is ending.
+The bear market in March 2020 is a prime example of avoiding the tendency for many to sell stocks at the bottom.
+It can be costly to investors, and I recognize the tendency to sell stocks when it seems like the world is ending.

 4. Diversify Your Portfolio

-The risk associated with owning only one investment of a particular type (e.g. Countrywide Mutual) is called random risk.
-Random risk can pop up when a specific company does very poorly apart from the rest of the market.
+The risk of owning only one investment of a particular type (e.g., Countrywide Mutual) is known as random risk.
+This means risk can pop up when a specific company does very poorly apart from the rest of the market.
 These days there are so many ways to diversify your portfolio to reduce risk with various asset classes.

 They can range from money market securities, bonds, individual stocks, mutual funds, real estate, precious metals, and high-risk collectibles.
+Within stocks, consider growth stocks, blue-chip stocks, and value stocks.
 You need to find out what is suitable for you.
-I have very good (and some bad) experiences with some of these categories.
+I have had very good (and some bad) experiences with some of these categories.